nus-cs2030s/2324-s2/docs/10-heap-stack.md

 p1.move(x, y);
 ```

-Again, we create a stack frame, copy the reference to object `p1` into `this`, copy `x` from the calling method to `x` the argument within the method, copy `y` from the calling method to `y` the argument within the method.
+Again, we create a stack frame, copy the reference to object `p1` into `this`, copy `x` from the calling method to `x` the argument within the method, and copy `y` from the calling method to `y` the argument within the method.

 === "After Lines 1-2"
     ![007a](figures/SH/007a.png)